Blendify/blender-manual/blender_docs/manual/compositing/types/input/image.rst

 One of the places that the image can go is to the Image Input node.
 The example shows a painting session going on in the right-hand UV/Image Editor window for the painting "Untitled".
 Create this image via Image?New in the UV/Image Editor.
-Refer to the texture paint section of the user maual for more info on using Texture Paint.
+Refer to the texture paint section of the user manual for more info on using Texture Paint.

 In the left-hand window, the Image input node was used to select that "Untitled" image.